AchrafKassioui/Learning-SpriteKit/README.md

 addChild(boundingBox)
 ```

-## 9 parts slicing
+## 9 Parts Slicing

 *5 March 2024*

-With this, you can scale sprites without distorting them.
-The idea is that you slice the sprite's texture into 9 parts: a grid of 3x3.
-Only the central part is stretched vertically and horizontally when the sprite is scaled.
+9-part slicing is a way to scale sprites without distorting the texture.
+It divides the sprite’s texture into a 3x3 grid, where only the center part stretches when the sprite scales.
+You set this up using the `centerRect` property of `SKSpriteNode`:

 ```swift
 let button = SKSpriteNode(imageNamed: "my_texture@2x")